Soft, tender, and authentic. With 5 simple ingredients, learn how to make vegan flour tortillas from scratch!

 - The texture will be slightly crumbly when you initially mix it.
 But as you continue kneading, the consistency will turn more uniform.

-- Start your cast-iron skillet low and slow to ensure you get the right temperature (for extra points, use a laser thermometer to ensure the pan is at 425-475 degrees F).
+- Start your cast-iron skillet low and slow to ensure you get the right temperature.

 - If you're seeing dark brown or black spots too quickly, turn the heat down and wait a few minutes before starting the next tortilla.

 - Don't worry about rolling these out perfectly.
 They still taste delicious!
-Plus, the oblong shapes totally add to the authenticity.
+Plus, the oblong shapes totally add to the homemade-ness.

 - Make a double batch and freeze the extras to save you time in the future.